Vipul26Singh/devops_assignment/README.md

 ## Introduction
 This repository holds the DevOps assignment.
-In this project you will a service, supplied with a Dockerfile.
+This project has a service, supplied with a Dockerfile.

 ## The assignment